guicouto90/klever-api/README.md

 - The command npm start is used to run the application.
 The application will use the port 3001.
 - The command npm test is used to run the integration tests.
 - The aplication was developed using principles of MSC arquitecture.
 - You must create .env file containing property "SECRET" with a password, which will create the JWToken.
+EXAMPLE: SECRET=KLEVER_API

 ## The challenge: